Aged care providers

 Opportunities for aged care providers in the NDIS

 Organisations who register as an NDIS provider will be able to deliver services to NDIS participants regardless of how their plan is managed.
-Visit the NDIS Provider Toolkit for more information about becoming registered under the NDIS.
+Information for providers about registering under the NDIS can be found on the NDIS website.

 Becoming a NDIS registered provider offers the following benefits for existing aged care providers: